Rokimajo/rpi-datasci-hum-sensor/README.md

 # rpi-datasci-hum-sensor :droplet:

 ## Introduction
 This repository contains all the elements involving my Data Science IoT project.
+The project is about measuring humidity in your local area (like a room) and getting the outside temperature with a weather API.
+The reason for the measurement will be to always have a healthy amount of humidity inside your area.
+If the humidity in your local area grows too large based on a breakpoint you choose (default: 65%), the program will light up a button on [ThingSpeak](https://thingspeak.com/) to notify you, and will also send push notifications per SMS if you opt-in for it.

 I will be explaining why I chose this project, some steps I took along the way of developing this project, a short demo looking at the end product, and a tutorial to follow along.
 This project will be using a **Raspberry Pi 4 Model B** with the **Sense HAT V2** addon and is coded using **Python 3.9.2** alongside [ThingSpeak](https://thingspeak.com/) for data visualization and [Twilio](https://www.twilio.com/en-us) for SMS sending.

 ## Getting Started & My Project Idea
 I had to think of a small, easy to implement idea that involves a working IoT prototype, and involves a personal problem that I want to solve.
 The only IoT device that I had a bit of experience with was the Raspberry Pi, so naturally that was my first option.
 This Raspberry Pi doesn't have a whole lot of sensors on it's own, so luckily mine came with the SenseHAT addon.
 This SenseHAT comes with several sensors[^1]: